in

 Line planting beds with wire mesh to keep gophers from feeding on roots.

-Gophers, Moles, and Woodchucks
+Gophers, moles, and woodchucks

 Target plants: Roots of succulent plants and underground vegetable parts; also entire plants that are pulled down into their burrows.
 Moles do not eat vegetables; they eat grubs in lawns and elsewhere.
 Their tunneling disrupts roots.

-Organic Controls:
+Organic controls:

-• Line individual planting holes with 1/2 -inch wire-mesh baskets.
+• Line individual planting holes with 1/2-inch wire-mesh baskets.

-• Place one trap at each tunnel exit and entry holes.
+• Place one trap at each tunnel exit and entry hole.
 Use box traps or Maccabee traps.
-Dig down to the main horizontal runway, as deep as 18 inches, place traps on each side of the digging hole.
+Dig down to the main horizontal runway, as deep as 18 inches, and place traps on each side of the digging hole.
 Bait the area with carrot tops or greens.
 Cover the hole with a board to block all light.

 • Poison can be a danger to children, cats, and dogs.
 Place bait poison in the deep tunnels.